askforalfred/alfred/data/README.md

 # Dataset

-The ALFRED dataset contains 25k+ expert demostrations with 3 or more language annotations.
+The ALFRED dataset contains 8k+ expert demostrations with 3 or more language annotations.
+Each trajectory consists of a sequence of expert actions, the corresponding image observations, and MTurk language annotations describing segments of the trajectory.

 ## Download

-We provide three options:
+The dataset is hosted on [GDrive](https://drive.google.com/open?id=1aGcXh5BDJk4eQKUUFfJruzJ9mOPic5u-).
+We provide a `download_data.sh` script with three options:

-**1.** Trajectory JSONs (93MB): just metadata on trajectories with language annotations.
-Images and Resnet features need to be generated with [augment_trajectories.py](../gen/scripts/augment_trajectories.py) script:
+**1.** Lite (93MB): Trajectory JSONs.
+Images and Resnet features need to be generated with the [augment_trajectories.py](../gen/scripts/augment_trajectories.py) script:

 ```bash
 $ sh download_data.sh json
 ```

-**2.** Trajectory JSONs and Resnet Features (~215GB) - **Recommended**: trajectory metadata with pre-extracted Resnet18 features.
-This is sufficient to start training models.
+**2.** Modeling Quickstart (~215GB) - **Recommended**: Trajectory JSONs and Resnet Features
 ```bash
 $ sh download_data.sh json_feat
 ```

-**3.** Trajectory JSONs, Images, PDDL state, Video, Resnet Features: full dataset includes raw images and PDDL states.
+**3.** Full Dataset (~750GB) - Trajectory JSONs, Raw Images, PDDL States, Videos, Resnet Features

 ```bash
 coming soon...
 ```

+Alternatively, if prefer to use something other than `wget`, you can directly download the [GDrive folder](https://drive.google.com/open?id=1aGcXh5BDJk4eQKUUFfJruzJ9mOPic5u-).

 ## File Structure